 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on entering Department of Family Protective Services (DFPS) cases into Texas Child Care Connection (TX3C).
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on entering Department of Family Protective Services (DFPS) cases into Texas Child Care Connection (TX3C).

 RESCISSIONS:

-None
+WD Letter 04-25

 BACKGROUND:

-As stated in the (D-704), Boards have three days from receipt of a completed DFPS Form 2054 (Service Authorization) to authorize child care for children in protective services.
+As stated in the Child Care Services Guide (D-704), Boards have three days from receipt of a completed DFPS Form 2054 (Service Authorization) to authorize child care for children in protective services.
+Beginning May 28, 2026, DFPS will send referrals, terminations, and updates automatically through TX3C: KinderTrack.

-In addition to the required processes listed below, Boards should refer to the TX3C Guidebook for step-by-step instructions for entering DFPS child care cases.
+In addition to the required processes listed below, Boards should refer to the updated DFPS Referral Desk Aids in the TX3C Guidebook for step-by-step instructions on intaking, terminating, and updating DFPS child care cases.

 PROCEDURES: